Hpauric/hpauric.github.io/_posts/2018-01-20-Configuring-Entity-Relationships-with-Entity-Framework.md

 ![pexels-photo-733740.jpeg]({{site.baseurl}}/images/electricity-pylons.jpeg)

-Before jumping into an example, let's quickly cover the three ways to configure relationships in Entity Framework:
+Before jumping into an example, let's quickly cover the three ways to configure relationships in Entity Framework.
+You can use:
- 1. There is the fluent API.
+1. the Fluent API.
-2. There are data annotations.
+2. data annotations.
-3. Finally, there is configuring *by convention*.
+3. configuration *by convention*.

 ### The Fluent API
 If I want a property in my entity to be required, I can configure it with the Fluent API in the `OnModelCreating` method, which is part of the `DbContext`: